FACTBOX-Afghan cities taken over or contested by Taliban | Law-Order

 - Aug.
 8 - KUNDUZ.
 Taliban fighters seize control of the northern city of 270,000 people, regarded as a strategic prize as it lies at the gateway to mineral-rich northern provinces and Central Asia.
 Government forces say they are resisting the insurgents from an army base and the airport. - Aug.
 8 - TALOQAN.
 The capital of Takhar province, also in the north, falls to the Taliban in the evening.
 They free prisoners and force government officials to flee.

 - Aug.
 9 - AYBAK.
-The capital of the northern province of Samangan is overrun by Taliban fighters.
-PROVINCIAL CAPITALS BEING CONTESTED AS OF AUG.
-10:

-- FARAH.
-Capital of the western province of Farah. - PUL-E-KHUMRI.
-Capital of the central province of Baghlan.
+The capital of the northern province of Samangan is overrun by Taliban fighters. - Aug.
+10 - PUL-E-KHUMRI.
+The capital of the central province of Baghlan falls to the Taliban, according to residents.

 - HERAT.
 Capital of Herat province in the west. - LASHKARGAH.
 Capital of Helmand in the south.